Church-17/pwnit/README.md

-# Spwn
+# Pwnit

-This repository started as a fork of [the original spwn](https://github.com/MarcoMeinardi/spwn).
+This repository started as a fork of [spwn](https://github.com/MarcoMeinardi/spwn).
 It was a good tools for initialize a PWN challenge, but I wanted more customization, and since it had not been maintained for a couple of years, I started to look into the code to give more freedom to the user.
 In the end, I ended up completely refactoring the code and adding some useful features.

 ## Features
 - Auto detect files from cwd (executable and all the libs)